 Brawls and bust-ups

 Now we're a few pints in, and perhaps feeling somewhat pugnacious, how about a round of fisticuffs?
 EastEnders' Queen Vic is a shoe-in for a bust-up — staging marital breakups, generic brawls and the occasional murder since 1985.
 If Phil Mitchell ain't tough enough for you, let's go for two large gins and iced ciders at the Mother Black Cap in Notting Hill.
 It's here that Withnail and his pal I are rattled by a sauced-up punter.
-Though the Mother Black Cap moniker was made up for the film, the pub later named itself just that.
-What's more, Londonist can confirm there was an actual scribble above the urinals that read: "I f*ck arses.")
+Though the Mother Black Cap moniker was made up for the film, a now-demolished pub on the site later named itself just that.
+What's more, Londonist can confirm there was an actual scribble above the urinals that read: "I f*ck arses."
 The pub is now posh flats, and we don't reckon the graffiti survived the refit.

 While we're in the Notting Hill area, the Black Cross from London Fields is another hairy hangout, where we risk running into boozy mountebank and darts obsessive Keith Talent.
 And best keep our eyes to the floor as we enter our next fictional pub — the Duke of New York from A Clockwork Orange.
 In chapter one, Alex and his faithful droogs bribe a gaggle of old women with drinks and pub snacks, so that they have an alibi for an armed robbery.